Seek to understand and meet shareholder needs and expectations Disclosure.

 Explain how the board ensures that the company has the means to determine that ethical values and behaviours are recognised and respected.

-Clear statements of behaviour are issued by the board.
+Clear statements of behaviour are issued by the Board.
 The Group also has an anti-bribery policy which confirms that the Group has a zero tolerance stance on bribery and they repeat the Board’s expectation that everyone behaves at all times honestly, professionally, fairly and with integrity.
 The policy is circulated to everyone within the Group.
+During the last year, a People Policy Framework was adopted, with a n updated Code of Ethics to be circulated shortly.

 In addition to the high level explanation of the application of the QCA Code set out in the chair’s corporate governance statement: